huggingface/community-events/whisper-fine-tuning-sprint/README.md

 <!-- TODO: VB - these are based on a colab env install, double check this if it works on a fresh VM too.-->

 To verify that all libraries are correctly installed, you can run the following command in a Python shell.
-It verifies that both `transformers` and `datasets` have been correclty installed.
+It verifies that both `transformers` and `datasets` have been correctly installed.

 ```python
 import torch